systopia/de.systopia.newsletter/docs/usage.md

 preferences form based on that information.

 The form input is sent in to the `NewletterSubscription.Confirm` API action that this extension provides.
-The API action will validate the the input and update all group memberships for the configured mailing lists, setting them to either *Added*, when the user selected it, or *Removed*, when the user de-selected it.
+The API action will validate the input and update all group memberships for the configured mailing lists, setting them to either *Added*, when the user selected it, or *Removed*, when the user de-selected it.
 The form will then generate and send an information e-mail to the contact, again containing a link to their personal preferences form for further reference.